 To further ensure confidentiality, all client files are stored in the secured drive on the law school’s network.
 The secured drive is password protected and only the Clinic Director, Supervisor, or Coordinator can grant access.

 Clinic Fellows also receive an Osgoode staff email account to use for all Innovation Clinic correspondence.
 These staff email accounts have greater security measures than the standard Osgoode student accounts.

 As a volunteer-based, pro bono legal clinic we cannot guarantee specific timelines.
 Timelines will be developed in consultation with you, the Clinic Fellow(s), and supervising lawyer(s).
-The Innovation Clinic strives to manage and meet our clients’ expectations.
+The IP Innovation Clinic strives to manage and meet our clients’ expectations.
 Our work plans include an estimated length of time needed to complete the engagement matter(s) and our Clinic Fellows will provide progress updates at appropriate intervals throughout the process.

 The process for being admitted into the Clinic begins when you contact our staff.
 Staff will contact you to discuss your situation and determine if we can assist.
 Following this, a conflict check will be performed to ensure there are no conflicts of interest.

 If we are clear to proceed with the matter, an IP consultation meeting or call will be conducted between you, a Clinic Fellow, and supervising lawyer.
 This intake meeting will introduce you to the services provided by the Innovation Clinic and allow you to ask questions and decide how you would like to move forward with the Innovation Clinic.